-Some say 1900 pixels on the longest edge is fine for most devices that will look at your web page.
+Some say 1900 pixels on the longest edge is fine for most devices.

 I use 2600px on the longest edge as I know I’ve covered all devices that might be looking at my images, including my 5K iMac which has a default screen resolution of 2560 x 1440 pixels.

-So, if I chose 1900 pixels on longest edge and I had my browser on my 5k iMac at full screen.
+So, if I chose 1900 pixels on the longest edge and I had my browser on my 5k iMac at full screen (2560px x 1440px).
 WordPress will serve up the 1900 pixel wide image, and my browser will do the re-sizing.